xcdt/whalarkitchen/README.md

 	./dockerup.sh dev
 This will set up the whole stack
 3) go to the local_frontend folder and execute docker-compose up -d to start our local frontend logic
+4) Navigate to the app.
+It will show no recipes at first instance, but first time the index and the mapping will be created if they don't exist.
+5) launch the script load_recipes.sh to automatically load the attached recipes in the recipes folder

 ####Develop process